atharvvv10/Mama-Receipe/README.md

 Mama Recipe App 🍽️

 A modern recipe management app where food lovers can explore, save, and share delicious recipes.
-Built using [mention your tech stack: React, Node.js, Firebase, etc.], it provides a seamless and intuitive experience for cooking enthusiasts.
+Built using : React, Node.js, Firebase.
+It provides a seamless and intuitive experience for cooking enthusiasts.

 🚀 Features
 ✅ Explore Recipes: Browse a wide variety of delicious recipes, from breakfast to dinner.